QDUAIGroup/StereoIF-Net/README.md

 # Stereoscopic-Image-Quality-Assessment-Network
 This is a demonstration of the Stereoscpic Image Quality Assessment Network (StereoIF-Net).
 The algorithm is described in:

-Jianwei Si, Baoxiang Huang, Huan Yang, Weisi Lin and Zhenkuan Pan, "A no-reference stereoscopic image quality assessment network based on binocular interaction and fusion mechanisms".
+1. Jianwei Si, Baoxiang Huang, Huan Yang, Weisi Lin and Zhenkuan Pan, "A no-reference stereoscopic image quality assessment network based on binocular interaction and fusion mechanisms".

-You can change this program as you like and use it anywhere, but please refer to its original source (cite our paper and our web page at https://github.com/QDUAIGroup/StereoIF-Net, 2021).
+You can change this program as you like and use it anywhere, but please refer to its original source (cite our paper and our web page at https://github.com/QDUAIGroup/StereoIF-Net, 2021) or cite the citation in your paper as follows:

-### Citation:

-You may cite it in your paper.
-Thanks a lot.

 The citation will be added soon...